-The world’s largest and most significant technology trade show, the Consumer Electronics Show (CES), is back influencing and inspiring the masses.
+The world’s largest and most significant technology trade show, the Consumer Electronics Show (CES), is back influencing and inspiring the masses with the latests innovations.
 Occurring every January in Las Vegas, the 2023 edition saw the attendance of two third of the Fortune Global 500 companies, and more than 3,200 exhibitors from around the world – representing more than 170 countries in total.

 At Amaris Consulting, we help our clients develop innovative processes and technologies.
 The guidance and support we provide enable our clients to take their rightful place on the global stage of innovation.
 Our teams are passionate about new technologies and emerging trends so let’s dive into a selection of products that stood out and raised visitors’ curiosity!

 Aska A5: The Flying Vehicle